-Jonathan Moreno of the Perelman School of Medicine and the School of Arts and Sciences discusses the newly signed budget bill and how it affects new science.
+Jonathan Moreno of the Perelman School of Medicine and School of Arts and Sciences discusses perceptions of science.

 Penn Researcher Helps Discover and Characterize a 300-Million-Year Old Forest, Preserved Like Pompeii